 Design resources and high-level design professionals are at an inflection point.
 Today, every brand is a technology brand, and every brand is either predator or prey.
 Moving to the luxury business model is the natural evolution of survival.

-For select interior designers and majority of design resources, adopting the luxury business model is key to ensuring financial success in our technology fueled commoditized environment.
+For select interior designers and the majority of design resources, adopting the luxury business model is key to ensuring financial success in our technology-driven commoditized environment.
 I will finish with a quote that I often use to open my keynotes.
 It’s from The Leopard written by Giuseppe di Lampedusa.
 “If we want things to stay as they are, things will have to change.”